 For further information please visit the GDC’s website:

-Knowledge, skills and professional attitudes are assessed both formatively and summatively throughout the course, using a range of assessment tools.
+Knowledge, skills and professional attitudes are assessed both formatively and summatively throughout the course, using a range of assessment tools and methods.
 This will help you to develop as learners by signposting your progress on the course.
 Assessment tasks include written examinations, written assignments, case reports, practical skills tests, projects, portfolios, online assessments, oral presentations and clinical oral examinations.